jesseflorig/custom-game-storage/README.md

 Felt designs are made for cutting out sticky-back *stiff* felt.

+Magic and SW Destiny card sizes are sized to Ultra Pro (Pro Matte) sleeves

+Everything else is sized to Fantasy Flight sleeves

 ## Use
 Feel free to cut them out for yourself, cut 'em out for your friends, or cut 'em out to sell to strangers!
 I don't really care as long as they provide good homes to great games!